cvaldez83/Python-flask_video_streaming/static/_files/README.md

-File uploads are stored in this directory.
+Audio files are stored in this directory.